All Episodes

 They're the people that released terrorists back into the battlefield by unloading the Gitmo detainees.

-They're the ones that give the Iranians 150 billion bucks, and they're the ones that arm Mohammed Morsi, the former head of the Muslim Brotherhood.
+And they're the ones that arm Mohamed Morsi, the former head of the Muslim Brotherhood.

-I don't want to hear lectures about oh, the need to take away my weapons when they have armed the most evil people on the planet for crying out loud.
+I don't want to hear lectures about, oh, the need to take away my weapons when they have armed the most evil people on the planet for crying out loud.

-The bad thing too, Sean, is out of all this chaos, they're trying to create an order.
+The bad thing, too, Sean, is out of all this chaos, they're trying to create an order.

 And the order is against Americans.

-Uh Democrats, I wish our Republicans would get a little stronger, um, would understand that we've got to put Americans first, and we've got to identify who the criminals are.
+And I just really wish people like that guy that was just talking to you, Democrats, I wish our Republicans would get a little stronger, would understand that we've got to put Americans first, and we've got to identify who the criminals are.

 And they aren't the National Rifle Association.